Neora Valley National Park – Kalimpong, WestBengal

 - Popular for birding and Red Panda habitat proximity

-- Hilltop village with wide-angle views of Kanchenjunga range
+- Hilltop village with wide-angle views of the Kanchenjunga range

 - Quiet retreat with homestays and nature trails